 Pressure Point Prevention

-Causes of Back Pain?
+What Causes Back Pain?

 Stress and Anxiety

-Some solutions to stress related back problems are:
+Some solutions to stress-related back pains are:

 Abnormal Spinal Curvature